davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

 ## CS 475 - Operating Systems

 ### Hwk: Parallel Edge Detection with `pthread`
-Ever wonder how self-driving cars detect lanes and boundaries to navigate safely on roads?
-Or how doctors use advanced imaging techniques to identify tumors with pinpoint accuracy?
-Edge detection enables these breakthroughs by highlighting the boundaries and transitions within images, making it possible to extract such meaningful information.
+Ever wonder how self-driving cars detect lane and boundaries to navigate safely on roads (lane departure is a safety feature in most cars nowadays)?
+Or, how doctors use advanced imaging techniques to identify tumors with pinpoint accuracy?
+Or, how in popular graphics tools like Photoshop, users can select (magic lasso) certain objects in a picture and move it around?

+"Edge detection" enables all of these techniques by highlighting the boundaries and transitions within images, making it possible to extract such meaningful information!
+Edge detection is an important pre-processing step commonly used in graphics, AI/ML, and computer-vision applications today.
+However, high resolution images  require heavy processing -- this assignment seeks to parallelize this process.

 <img src="figures/coins.jpg" width="300px">
 <img src="figures/coins-sobel.jpg" width="300px">